 Dance Field Experiences:

 The purpose of a dance field experience is to offer students the opportunity to observe and participate in real-life work experiences in the dance world.
-With department approval, students may earn 1, 2, or 3 credits.
+With program approval, students may earn 1, 2, or 3 credits.
 Participation must be in a setting appropriate to a student’s interest in particular dance careers.
 Students will keep a log of hours and a journal of observations for a minimum of 40 hours per credit hour awarded.
 The course is graded on a Pass/Fail basis.
 The student registers for DAN 395.

 The purpose of a dance internship is varied and may include any or all of the following: to provide a real-life work experience, to relate theory with practice, to focus on life goals, and to seek direction for academic projects/themes.
-With departmental approval, students may earn from 2 to 12 credits.
+With program approval, students may earn from 2 to 12 credits.
 The supervising faculty should confer with the internship supervisor at least once during the period and oversee the academic expectations, as outlined by the dance program.
 A minimum of 40 hours on the job is required for each hour of credit.
 The dance program will establish guidelines for evaluation based upon the particular internship.
 Dance internships are highly recommended for senior dance majors.
 Students will earn a letter grade and will register for DAN 495.

-Each department may invite superior students to serve as Teaching Assistants for 1, 2, or 3 credits as approved by the Dean of The College of Arts and Sciences.
+Each program may invite superior students to serve as Teaching Assistants for 1, 2, or 3 credits as approved by the Dean of The College of Arts and Sciences.
 Priority is given to upper class persons.
 The student registers using DAN 498 or DAN 499.
 Up to 6 credits may be earned.